JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 Install phpMyAdmin and configure.

 notes:
+- phpMyAdmin no longer supports HHVM due to the project now just focusing on their own Hack language rather than PHP compatibility.
 - phpMyAdmin requires a web server to run.
 You must select a web server from the list below.
   - nginx
   - varnish